 The summary statistics for these simulations are shown in Figure 4 for the same latitude cuts and energy bins as used in Figure 3 for the isotropic simulations.
-The most noticeable difference is the significantly larger range of σ_0 compared to the isotropic simulations.
+The most noticeable difference is the significantly larger range of σ_Q compared to the isotropic simulations.
 This is expected, because the interstellar emission is less intense than the isotropic emission and it also falls off more quickly with energy and latitude, leading to fewer photons for the evaluation of the Q statistic and hence larger statistical errors.
-For example in the 10 GeV bin, the number of photons is similar in the simulations of the two emission models for the latitude cut of 60° while with a cut of 80°, the number of photons for the interstellar emission simulation is only half of that using the isotropic emission.
+For example in the 10 GeV bin, the number of photons is similar in the simulations of the two emission models for the latitude cut of 60° while with a cut of 80°, the number of photons for the interstellar emission.
 Also, the number of photons in the 50 GeV bin in the interstellar emission simulations is always much smaller than that in the same bin in the isotropic simulations, with only about 10 photons in each hemisphere when a latitude cut of 80° is applied.